-Nothing works as well to break the ice between two people as humor, and funny Valentine poems are a great way to celebrate that day.
-While it may be easier to buy a card with a clever poem written in, it is not too difficult to come up with your own funny creation and present it to the object of your affections.
+Nothing works as well to break the ice between two people as humor, and funny Valentine poems are a great way to celebrate Valentine's Day.
+While it may be easier to buy a card with a clever poem written in, it's not too difficult to come up with your own funny limerick or haiku and present it to the object of your affection.

 Methods of Creating Funny Valentine Poems